-Before I read Shoe Dog, you could have fit everything I knew about Nike on a Post-it note.
+Before I read Shoe Dog by Phil Knight (Nike creator), you could have fit everything I knew about Nike on a Post-it note.

 Bart’s whole team at work got copies of this last year and it sat on his bedside for months before I finally wondered aloud, “Who is Phil Knight?”

 Then I started to hear some buzz about this book, and Bart read it and raved about it, and over Christmas break, I picked it up.